Almost global well-posedness for quasilinear strongly coupled wave-Klein-Gordon systems in two space dimensions: Klainerman-Sobolev inequalities

 One can write this more efficiently as an interpolation inequality

 For higher derivatives we need a similar bound for derivatives of $v$:

 \begin{lemma} The following interpolation estimate holds in $C_{TS}^+$:

 \end{lemma} \begin{proof} Here we cannot argue on a single hyperboloid because $D$ also contains transversal derivatives.
-Expressed in spherical hyperbolic coordinates, using the substitute \eqref{cool} for the space-time gradient, this becomes a standard interpolation inequality so the proof is omitted. \end{proof} The desired pointwise bounds for $v$ and its derivatives follow directly from this interpolation inequality provided that $\hh \geq 3$.
+Expressed in spherical hyperbolic coordinates, using the substitute \eqref{cool} for the space-time gradient, this becomes a standard interpolation inequality.
+The proof is omitted, as it uses the same coordinates and the same principles as the proof of Lemma~\ref{l:interpolation} in the appendix.